NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_git_intro.rst

 1. Create a backup copy of the MDTF-Diagnostics repo on your local machine
 2. Pull in updates from the NOAA-GFDL/develop branch to the develop branch in your remote repo (:ref:`ref-update-develop`)
 3. Pull in updates from develop branch in your remote fork into the develop branch in your local repo (:ref:`ref-update-develop`)
 4. Sync your feature branch in your local repository with the local develop branch using an interactive rebase (:ref:`ref-rebase`) or merge (:ref:`ref-merge`).
-5. Initialize and update the submodules
-6. Test your updated feature branch and resolve any outstanding issues
-7. Commit any modifications you made while testing
-8. Push the updates in your feature branch to your remote fork
+Be sure to make a backup copy of of your local *MDTF-diagnostics* repo first, and test your branch after rebasing/merging as described in the linked instructions before proceeding to the next step.
-9. Continue working on your feature branch
+5. Continue working on your feature branch
-10. Commit the changes in your feature branch
+6. Commit the changes in your feature branch
-11. Push the changes to the copy of the feature branch in your remote fork (:ref:`ref-push`)
+7. Push the changes to the copy of the feature branch in your remote fork (:ref:`ref-push`)
-12. Submit a pull request (PR) to NOAA-GFDL/develop branch when your code is ready for review (:ref:`ref-pull-request`)
+8. Submit a pull request (PR) to NOAA-GFDL/develop branch when your code is ready for review (:ref:`ref-pull-request`)

 .. _ref-fork-code: